Thiago-Develooper/ProgrammingLogic/README.md

 # ProgrammingLogic
-Just a repository that contains the first codes, still written in poltugol pseudocode.
+Just a repository that contains the first codes, still written in poltugol pseudocode, using the visualG platform.